 Instructions for Use of Drop Roster

-The Drop Roster can be submitted multiple times beginning with the first day of the term through the final day to drop with a "W" notation on the transcript.
-The date the roster is submitted will be the date reflected on the student's record as the date the course was dropped.
+The Drop Roster in MyDelta can be submitted multiple times beginning with the first day of the term through the final day to drop with a "W" notation on the transcript.
+The date the student is dropped from the roster will be the date reflected on the student's record as the date the course was dropped.

 The Drop Roster must be used to drop all NO Show and Excessive Absenteeism students by the last business day before the course census date.